pwncollege/dojjail/README.md

 - Once the `Host` has finished initializing, the initial process is able to resume and may call `Host.exec(fn)`, which `fork()`s
 - The parent process waits for `fn()` to finish executing
 - The child process calls `Host.enter()`, which calls `set_ns()` to enter the `Host`s namespace, and then calls `Host.seccomp()` and `fn()`

+# Notes

+You **MUST** have the `br_netfilter` kernel module loaded for network filtering to work, otherwise packets get bridged directly between network hosts and iptables never sees it to restrict connections.